BetaPatrik/Death-Virus/VirusREADME.txt

-Run This As A Admin So It Works
+Run The DestroyPC.bat As A Admin So It Works